Did You Know?

 September 20.
 Some of the pistils (white hairs) starting to turn brown.

 October 8.
 Some nice looking buds.
 The smell is faint, but gets a lot stronger when it's wet (after a rainfall)

 October 14.
 Buds harvested and drying outdoors when the weather's nice.
 It took a few days to cut and trim all the buds.
 Be sure to have some rubbing alcohol or other solvents available to clean your hands and tools; the buds are very sticky with resin.

 October 18.
 Buds drying in the "room" when it rains and at night.

 October 24.
 The finished product, curing in airtight jars.

 EDIT (2020/05): It didn't really do much for the back pain.
-As much fun as it was to get high and play video games, I don't think I'll grow it any more.
+It might help with acute pain (by numbing the senses) and take the edge off, but there's no lasting relief for chronic pain.
+As fun as it is to get high and play video games, I don't think I'll grow it anymore.